mayelespino/mayelespino.github.io/docs/index.md

 `Customer Engangement` : This team is responsible for customer facing digital platform APIs and services that are critical to Starbucks' customer digital experience.

   * Updated code used in Starbuck's cloud services for mobile applications.
+    * Refactored service calls, to allow to migrate service from on-prem to cloud.
+    * Refactored test framework.

 `c# and .NET`